joashgobin/cs/content/christianity/blog/the_significance_of_christmas.md

 Through Christ we have been made righteous so for this Christmas season, take it easy with the shopping list and the payslip.
-We have a much greater reason to rejoice, one that doesn't require your checkbook or birth certificate.
+We have a much greater reason to rejoice, one that doesn't require your checkbook or even a birth certificate.